 New Luckhurst Wood

-Photo of pond at woodland creation site in Kent, with mature trees in foreground and background
+Photo of wildlife pond at new woodland creation site in Kent, with mature trees in background and bright blue sky

 New woodland in Kent